Should You Pay Off Your Mortgage Early or Invest Extra Cash?

 Will you really live in your home long enough to pay off your mortgage?

-Whether or not it’s a good ideal to prepay a mortgage also depends on how long you plan to own the home.
+Whether or not prepaying a mortgage is a good idea also depends on how long you own the home.
 Homebuyers typically feel each home is a forever home, but circumstances often change after a few years.
 According to a 2017 study by the National Association of Realtors, the average seller lives in their home for 10 years before moving on.
 That’s 20 years shy of the term of a conventional 30-year mortgage!
 The longer homeowners remain in their home the greater the benefits of paying off a mortgage early.

 As an example:

 Assume Brian has a $400,000 30-year fixed mortgage at 4.5%.
 He lives in the home for 10 years.
 Brian expects his long-term rate of return is 6% for his investment accounts.
-Excluding any potential tax benefits, if Brian prepays his mortgage by $500/month, he will have saved $7,368 over 10 years, or $737 per year, compared to if Brian had not prepaid his mortgage and instead invested $6,000 annually (the amount he prepaid).
+Excluding potential tax benefits, if Brian prepays his mortgage by $500/month, he’ll save $7,368 over 10 years, or $737 per year, compared to if Brian had not prepaid his mortgage and instead invested $6,000 annually (the amount he prepaid).

-Had Brian’s interest rate been 3% instead of 4.5%, he would have been better off making regularly scheduled payments, excluding taxes.
-Or, if Brian decided to move out after 5 years, the benefits of prepaying would drop to $1,294, or $258 per year.
+If Brian’s interest rate was 3% instead of 4.5%, he would have been better off making regular payments, excluding taxes.
+Or, if Brian decided to move out after 5 years, the benefits of prepaying would drop to $1,294…only $258 per year.

 As discussed below, it’s important to note that because Brian prepaid his mortgage, the extra cash isn’t readily available to help him transition to the next property or for other goals.
 As you consider the best approach for your situation, weigh whether the anticipated annual savings are enough to offset the reduced financial flexibility.

 The decision to pay down a mortgage early cannot be made in a vacuum.
-Depending on your entire financial situation, including other debts, income, and extra savings, prepaying your mortgage could put you in a bad spot.
+Depending on your entire financial situation, including other debts, income, and extra savings, prepaying your mortgage could be a bad idea financially.
 Real estate is a very illiquid asset, and this is particularly true when it’s your primary residence.

 While it is possible for some homeowners with a lot of equity in their house to pull cash out through a refinance or a home equity line of credit (HELOC), the costs of doing so would likely fully negate the benefits of prepaying the mortgage in the first place.